Your shop is more than just a display room for guns.

 A gun shop with a Yahoo or Gmail address probably looks quite cool.
 If you have a Gmail or Yahoo email address people probably think you’re not interested in fluff; you just want to excel at serving your customers better.

-But with one of our web design packages you can set up as many email addresses as you want, should you wish.
+But with one of my web design packages you can set up as many email addresses as you want, should you wish.

 The only limit would be your hosting package size.
 But if you set up your email using POP you won’t even have to worry about using your server space.